Kayla Itsines Hits Back At Shamers Criticising Pregnancy Workout – So What's Safe And What Isn't?

 If a woman has not exercised routinely up to their pregnancy they should begin with no more than 15 minutes of continuous exercise, three times per week.
 This can then increase gradually to daily 30-minute sessions and will help them meet the Chief Medical Officer’s recommended exercise level of 150 minutes a week.

-“The RCM advises that sporting activities and exercise are approached with some caution and if women have any concerns they should speak with their midwife or GP,” Livingstone adds.
+“The RCM advises that sporting activities and exercise are approached with some caution and if women have any concerns they should speak with their midwife or GP,” Livingstone added.

 What Not To Do While Exercising During Pregnancy